veracity/veracity-documentation/common/markdown/onboarding-a-service/onboarding-a-service.md

 Documentation on the [data fabric API](https://developer.veracity.com/doc/data-fabric-api), [data fabric in general](https://developer.veracity.com/docs), and sample code on [GitHub](https://www.github.com/veracity) to get a feeling for what opportunities the data fabric enables.

 ## My services and the service API
 Consumers will find all the digital services they have access to on the Veracity platform in their service overview called My Services.
-They will be able to use the digital services without additional log in as it is a prerequisite for service providers to integrate their digital services with the DNV GL identity provider.
+They will be able to use the digital services without additional log in as it is a prerequisite for service providers to integrate their digital services with the DNV identity provider.
 Consumers will buy services on the Marketplace, and once purchased the service will appear in My Services.
 Automatic provisioning of the service to the consumer is currently available for free services, typically trial products, that have an integration with the service subscription API.

 To get the complete overview of the Service API and understand the full potential of the API, start reading up on the documentation [Service API](https://developer.veracity.com/doc/service-api).